 In the final year of her studies at Artave, she came across a beautiful recording of R. Wagner's "Albumblatt," performed by Liviu Prunaru in Romania.
 Much to her surprise, Liviu Prunaru was giving a masterclass in Lisbon that same year.
 Francisca decided to apply for it out of curiosity, and she instantly knew this would be the teacher with whom she wanted to continue her studies.
 For that reason, she auditioned at the Conservatorium van Amsterdam, where she was accepted into Liviu Prunaru's class in 2016, with whom she went on to obtain both her Bachelor's and Master´s degree.

 Next to her solo career, Francisca is involved in multiple chamber music ensembles and orchestras.
 Together with Czech violinist Natálie Kulina, she founded Grimm Duette, a violin duo that focuses on bringing big orchestra classics to all types of audiences with their own arrangements, as well as commissioned new works to be performed in their concerts.
 Francisca has also been part of many Portuguese orchestras, including Orquestra XXI and Portuguese Chamber Orchestra, as well as new music ensembles, such as Ensemble MPMP.
+Recently, Francisca was appointed as 1st violin in the Residentie Orkest, Den Haag.
 For more information please check the simplified CV.